 Where to Stay in Albuquerque

-We spent our first night in Albuquerque at Hotel Chaco, a brand new luxury hotel, inspired by Chaco Canyon.
-Located less than a block from the Albuquerque museum and within walking distance of Old Town, it is a great place to stay to take in all the fun things to do in Albuquerque.
+The Hotel Chaco is a brand new luxury hotel in Albuquerque.
+Located less than a block from the Albuquerque museum and within easy walking distance of Old Town, it is a great place to stay to take in all the activities and fun things to do in Albuquerque.

 After a busy day exploring, you can cool down at the pool area and ring in the evening with an in-house wine tasting, or dinner and a drink on the rooftop, which offers expansive views of Albuquerque.
-These rooftop views are something that I could never tire of!
+These rooftop views are some of the best in Albuquerque!

 The rooms are very spacious and thoughtfully designed; perfect for a restful sleep as you prepare for the next day of the best things to do in Albuquerque.

-For our second night, we got to experience true New Mexican Native American artwork at Nativo Lodge.
+Another uniquely New Mexican hotel is the Nativo Lodge, which features Native American artists throughout the hotel.
 Their uniquely decorated artist rooms feature art work by contemporary Native American artists.
 No two artist rooms are the same!
 We stayed in the Essence of Life room which was created by Garrett Etsitty and features two gorgeous wall paintings of a hummingbird.

 Half way between Albuquerque and the Sandia Mountains, Nativo Lodge is a great pet friendly hotel in Albuquerque for those who want to explore the areas around Albuquerque and enjoy local art work.